-8. Impact on existing Branches and Centres
+Impact on existing Branches and Centres

 One of the key components of the new structures is the flexibility to have multiple Groups in a country or region.
-We hope this means that existing Centres and Branches will work with others to develop new Affiliates in their country or region to expand the impact of their work.
+We hope that, where appropriate, existing Centres and Branches will work with others to develop new Affiliates in their country or region to expand the impact of their work.
 One consequence of this increased flexibility is the necessity to have a 'Coordinating Group' in each country or region.
 We propose that the existing Branches and Centres automatically become the co-ordinators for their country or region.

 We will undertake a complete review of accountability mechanisms.
 We will sit down with each Centre and Branch and discuss their existing accountability arrangements and what they would like in future.
-Where Groups have to date been the reference Centre for a given region this will no longer be the case.
-This does not mean that Cochrane will be coordinating development centrally, it simply means that we will be flexible about how emerging Groups are supported and review opportunities for support and mentorship alongside each application.
+Where Groups have, to date, been the reference Centre for a given region this will no longer be the case.
+This does not mean that Cochrane will be coordinating development centrally, it simply means that we will be flexible about how emerging Groups are supported and review opportunities for support and mentorship alongside each application (see section 7.1 above for details).

-There may be branches who are well established who decide that they now qualify for the status of Cochrane Centre as a result of these changes, or perhaps that if they expand their work plan slightly they will qualify.
-Once these changes are implemented we will invite existing branches who feel this is the case to contact us with a revised workplan (based on a template to be provided by the CEO's Office) which clearly demonstrates how the branch will be fulfilling all the Centre functions.
-Assuming this is satisfactorily completed the transition to Centre will be smooth for those Groups.
+There may be branches which are well established and decide that they now qualify for the status of Cochrane Centre as a result of these changes, or that if they expand their work plan slightly they will qualify.
+Once these changes are implemented we will invite existing Branches who feel this is the case to contact us with a revised workplan (based on a template to be provided by the CEO's Office) which clearly demonstrates how the Branch will be fulfilling all the Centre functions.
+Assuming this is satisfactorily completed the transition to recognition as a Centre will be smooth for those Groups.